ggoltsman/domain_mapper/README.md

 ● Column 7: The genomic coordinates of the domain.
 (Format: start-end) ● Column 8: The length of the domain in genomic space.

-*If multiple protein domains exist for a single gene, then each domain should be in a separate new entry/line.
+*If multiple protein domains exist for a single gene, then each domain will be reported in a separate line.

+INSTALLATION:

+ Activate a Python3 environment and run 'make install' to install the dependencies listed in the requirements.txt file Alternatively, you can install them directly with pip:

+ pip install -r requirements.txt

+RUN:

+ domain_mapper.py -d DOMAIN_FILE -g GFF_FILE -b BUILD_NAME -o OUTPUT_FILE

+ A validation run can be performed on a small single-domain input and a small gff file, both provided in this package:

+ cd test/
+ python3 ../domain_mapper.py -d mini-domains.tsv -g mini-hs38.gff3 -b GRCh38 -o test.out

+ASSUMPTIONS:

+In the gff file, The program expects a single 'Parent' attribute for every CDS feature, with the value being the transcript ID in the format
+'transcript:[transcript id]', whichs standard in gff3 format.
+Example: Parent=transcript:ENST00000681038

+PERFORMANCE:

+The program runs in linear time compexity O(n)